alpaka-group/llama/docs/pages/mappings.rst

 The LLAMA tree mapping is one approach to archieve the goal of mixing different mapping approaches.
 Furthermore, it tries to establish a general mapping description language and mapping definition framework.
-Let's take the example record dimension from the :ref:`domain section<label-domains>`:
+Let's take the example record dimension from the :ref:`dimensions section<label-dimensions>`:

 .. image:: ../images/layout_tree.svg